mwaylabs/generator-m-ionic/docs/guides/icons_splash_screens.md

 ## Different sets of icons and splash screens
 At M-Way we often deliver different versions of the same app to our customers: for testing, integration and reviewing purposes.
 In order to not get confused we also deliver these apps with different app icons and or splash screens.

-In order to achieve this, Generator-M's gulp tasks include this neat little feature:
+In order to achieve this, Generator-M-Ionic's gulp tasks include this neat little feature:

 > When running any build-related cordova commands, gulp can be told to copy different assets to the `res/*/current/` folder.